-Trabectedin is a chemotherapy drug used to treat
+Trabectedin is a chemotherapy drug and it a treatment for

 - Advanced soft tissue sarcoma for people who have had treatment with ifosfamide and an anthracycline chemotherapy such as doxorubicin

-- Ovarian cancer that has come back – you have trabectedin in combination with another chemotherapy drug called liposomal doxorubicin
+- Ovarian cancer that has come back – in combination with another chemotherapy drug called liposomal doxorubicin

 You have trabectedin into your bloodstream (intravenously).
-You can have it through a central line, a portacath, or a PICC line.
+You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
+Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.